188 of 214 people (88%) found this review helpful 70 people found this review funny

 Posted: November 9, 2014

 Some say that a god cannot exist.
 Those who say that have not met our Lord and Saviour Lutefisk.
 The Lutefisk is a kind giver, and also a taker, for one cannot recieve what they are not willing to give away.
 Thus has been taught to me by the Lutefisk.
+As we delve deeper, we will all be taught by the Lutefisk; we will all join the Cult of the Lutefisk.
 However, a new Cult is not the only thing that Dungeons of Dredmor offers.

 Another good part about this game is that it's very accessible.
 There are three difficulty levels, permadeath is optional (so you can save your dearest characters), there is an option for smaller floors with the same experience gain, and with DLC, there is an option for 5 more floors of grinding before the boss.
 Speaking of DLC quickly, two DLC packs are super cheap (2.99 USD each and actually the Deluxe edition has the game and those two DLC for just 6.99 USD), and the third DLC pack is free.
 Cheap and easy to get into means that casual players can enjoy as well, while advanced difficulties and more options means that the hardcore Roguelike fan can cater to their style as well.

 Another important thing about DoD in my opinion is the community.
 This is one of the most friendly, most helpful, best communities I have ever experienced on any game ever.
 Most questions get answered in minutes, and the number of guides for new players is seemingly limitless.
 These same helpful and friendly people also make amazing mods that add even more playability to a game I haven't been bored for even a second in.